-- Plagiarism Claiming someone else's work as one's own, including text, quotes, paraphrases, or statements generated by another person or Artificial Intelligence program, such as ChatGPT. - Gaining knowledge about the contents of a quiz or test prior to taking the quiz or test - Sharing knowledge about the contents of a quiz or test to another student - Using unauthorized sources of information during a quiz or test - Copying during a quiz, test or exam - Using or possessing a cell phone, smart watch, iPod or iPad to record or transfer information electronically.
+- copying another student's homework, paper or project - Plagiarism Claiming someone else work as one's own, including text, quotes, paraphrases, or statements generated by another person or Artifical Intelligence program, such as ChatGPT. - Gaining knowledge about the contents of a quiz or test prior to taking the quiz or test - Sharing knowledge about the contents of a quiz or test to another student - Using unauthorized sources of information during a quiz or test - Copying during a quiz, test or exam - Using or possessing a cell phone or iPod or iPad to record or transfer information electronically.
 Possessing this type of technology during an assessment, even if not used, is considered cheating.